aamotz001/PyBer_Analysis/README.md

 ![alt_text](https://github.com/aamotz001/PyBer_Analysis/blob/main/Images/Fig3.png)
 **Figure 6: DataFrame Indexed by Date**

-And finally, we want to visualize the data so we include a line plot of the fare over time, over the span of a few months.
+And finally, we want to visualize the data, so we include a line plot of the fare over time, over the span of a few months.

 ![alt_text](https://github.com/aamotz001/PyBer_Analysis/blob/main/analysis/Dev2_Plot.png)
 **Figure 7: Fares VS Date (All City Types)**